appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/apireference.md

 #### Configure appbase.io environment

-The following properties can be used to configure the appbase environments globally i.e for all registered components.
-You can also configure those properties for each [SearchComponent](docs/reactivesearch/searchbase/overview/searchcomponent/) too.
+The following properties can be used to configure appbase.io environment globally, i.e. for all registered components.
+You can also configure these properties for each [Component](docs/reactivesearch/searchbase/overview/component/) as well.

 -   **index** `string` [Required]
     Refers to an index of Elasticsearch cluster.